đź“Ł PULP, REYTONS & KASABIAN ARE YOUR 2025 HEADLINERS! đź“Ł TICKET ON SALE NOW!! /

 • Lasers/Laser pens

-Alongside AIF (Association of Independent Festivals), we will be supporting the AIF Safer Spaces campaign and Charter of Best Practice.
+Alongside the Association of Independent Festivals (AIF), we will be supporting the Safer Spaces campaign and Charter of Best Practice.
 You can find out more information here.
+The campaign encourages festival goers to play an active role in promoting safety, with three key messages:

 Bag Searches